Sex a Gift From God

 The Seventh Commandment

-Sex outside of marriage is breaking the seventh commandment “Thou shalt not commit adultery” (Exodus 20:14).
-This prohibition for sex covers not just adultery and fornication but impurity of every act, word, and thought (Matt.
-5:27, 28).
-This is, our third duty toward our “neighbor,” to respect and honor the bond upon which the family is built, that of the marriage relationship, which to the Christian is as precious as life itself (Heb.
-13:4).
+The seventh commandment states, “Thou shalt not commit adultery” (Exodus 20:14).
+This prohibition for sex covers not just adultery and fornication but impurity of every act, word, and thought (Matthew 5:27, 28).
+This is, our third duty toward our “neighbor.”
+To respect and honor the bond upon which the family is built, should be precious to the Christian as life itself (Hebrews 13:4).

-In first Corinthians 6:9-10 Paul says, “Do you not know that wrongdoers will not inherit the kingdom of God?
+In 1 Corinthians 6:9-10, Paul admonishes the believers, “Do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men . . . will inherit the kingdom of God”; “it is God’s will that you should be sanctified: that you should avoid sexual immorality” (1 Thessalonians 4:3).

 In His service,